 The Hang Seng is one of my personal favorites indexes for three main reasons.
 One of them has to do with the growth the index has seen in the past.
-The Hang Seng has provided investors with 16,700% return over the last 50 years.
+The Hang Seng has provided investors with a 16,700% return over the last 50 years.
 That is a tremendous performance!
 Making it the index with the best returns over the same time period.
 The second reason has to do with the taxes.
 Hong Kong does not charge tax for dividend payments.
-If you are a foreigner investor, you would only have to pay the taxes in your own country.
-The third reason is the fact that compared with the US, Europe and Japan, the Hang Seng is currently trading at a discount.
+If you are a foreign investor, you would only have to pay the taxes in your own country.
+The third reason is the fact that compared with the US, Europe, and Japan, Hang Seng is currently trading at a discount.

 An undervalued growth stock

 Pax Global Technologies (HKG:0327) is a relatively unknown stock, that clearly deserves to be included in the top stocks in China.
 The payment terminal industry, also known as POS (point of sale) has a few big players that have most of the market share and Pax has been gaining market share.

 The payment terminal market is valued today at over $13 billion and it is expected to reach $51.07 billion by 2025, representing a CAGR of 25.86%.
 Pax Global although it's one of the smaller players has been growing at an outstanding pace.
 Making it one of the most interesting China stocks.

 The company announced that this year profits rose no less than 40%.
 The positive results and the growth sent the stock soaring.
 In March during the sell-off, it reached a low of HK$2.5 and today it is trading at nearly HK$7.
 Despite the recent spike in price, the company is still deeply undervalued.
 It currently has HK$3/share in cash and a P/E of 5.

 Despite the current undervaluation, the results for the first half of the year show tremendous growth.
 At the current prices, the stock is still a bargain.
 Management is considering the possibility of a special dividend in order to reward shareholders.
 It is also conducting a buyback program.